uccser/cs-unplugged/docs/source/author/content_style_guide.rst

 Including Images
 ------------------------------------------------------------------------------

-All images included in a document have a comment which links to the original image file in a specified Google Drive Folder.
+All images included in a document have a comment which links to the original image file.

 Completed Documents